xoxfaby/Warframe-Guides/_guides/Arbitrations/index.md

 ## Specters
 The specters used are Ancient Healer Specter, [Nidus] Specter and [Protea] Specter.
 [Protea] for [Dispensary] and [Nidus] for [Parasitic Link] just make sure to make them stationary where you’ll be camping.
 The quality of the specter also does not matter as a 1 star specter will functionally be the exact same as a 4 star specter so make sure to use whichever ones you have.

+Mods do not apply to Specters
+{: .reminder }

 For weapons ensure you use [Battery Weapons] on them so that they don't take ammo away from you.
 Besides that weapon choice doesn't really matter as you’ll really just be using them for their abilities.